sslotsky/violet-paginator/README.md

 ### Configuration

-'paginate-this' aims to make client-server communication painless.
+`paginate-this` aims to make client-server communication painless.
 For us, usability means:

 1. We know how to read data from your server.
 2. We will provide you with the _correctly formatted_ parameters that you need to send to your server.